 Arctic Terns in Iceland

 Arctic Terns are fascinating birds.
 No other animal species on earth has a longer migration route.
 These great flyers can travel up to 50,000 miles (80,000 kilometers) across the world in a year.
 Their breeding ground is in the Arctic North in countries such as Iceland during the summer, but when it gets colder, they travel south as far as South Africa or even Antarctica.

 The average Arctic Tern will, in its lifetime, travel a distance that could take it to the moon and back three times, and as a species, it sees more sunlight than any other animal.

-Throughout summer, they are thus abundant in coastal areas.
-Unlike birds such as puffins, they will not necessarily nest in cliffs, but often in simple burrows on flat ground.
-The reason for this is that their eggs do not need natural defences considering the fierceness with which both parents protect them.
+Throughout summer, they are abundant in coastal areas.
+Unlike birds such as puffins, they will not nest in cliffs but usually in simple burrows on flat ground.
+This is because their eggs do not need natural defenses, considering the fierceness with which both parents protect them.

 The dive-bombing tactics of Arctic Terns are well-known in Iceland.
-Stray too close to a colony, and a scene that would seem fit for Alfred Hitchcock's 'The Birds' tends to play out.
-As one, all the nesting birds will rise into the air, and unless you make a sharp exit from their eggs and young, they will proceed to swoop upon your head, talons open.
+Stray too close to a colony, and a scene straight out of Hitchcock's 'The Birds' tends to play out.
+As one, all the nesting birds will rise into the air, and unless you make a sharp exit from their eggs and younglings, they will proceed to swoop upon your head with their sharp beaks.

-While they can do little more than give you a good scratch, the tactic works well as a deterrent for any getting too close.
-In places such as Greenland, it has been seen working even on polar bears.
+While they can do little more than give you a good peck, the tactic works well as a deterrent for anyone getting too close.
+In places such as Greenland, their swooping attacks can even deter polar bears.

-The Ptarmigan is most relevant to Icelandic culture as very popular festive food, often served as the main dish on Christmas Eve.
-Hunting was banned in 2003-2004 but has been allowed since 2005 for only a few days each year and only for personal consumption; all trade in the ptarmigan is banned.
+The Ptarmigan is most relevant to Icelandic culture as a popular festive food often served as the main dish on Christmas Eve.
+Hunting season is usually in November each year, only for personal consumption, and all trade of the ptarmigan is banned.